Homework 11

 -

-a pair of procedures that share data.
+of procedures that share data.

-.Of course, users of the ADT won't know which implementation you use!
+This means that the cell constructor will return either alambdaor acons.Of course, users of the ADT won't know which implementation you use!
 For example:

-> (define var (cell 0)) > (cell-value var) 0 > (cell-set! var 10) 10 > (cell-value var) 10 > (cell-set! var (+ (cell-value var) 5)) 15 > (cell-value var) 15
+> (define foo (cell 0)) > (cell-value foo) 0 > (cell-set! foo 10) 10 > (cell-value foo) 10 > (cell-set! foo (+ (cell-value foo) 5)) 15 > (cell-value foo) 15

 -

-Define syntax procedures for
+Define the syntax procedures for

-expressions and for the assignment statements they contain.
+doexpressions and for the assignment statements they contain.

-For each of these, define a type predicate, a constructor, and the corresponding access procedures.
-As always, follow the BNF description for each kind of expression.For
+For each of the new expression types, define a type predicate, a constructor, and the corresponding access procedures.
+As always, follow the BNF description for each kind of expression.Reminders and hints:

-expressions, you will want two accessors:-
+doexpressions, you will want two accessors:-

 one that returns a list of the 0 or more assignment

-statements, that immediately follow the keyword
+statements that immediately follow the keyword

 You can use the built-in Racket function

-to implement the value accessor.
-You will want to write a helper function to implement the assignments accessor.Be sure to extend the general type predicate
+lastto implement the value accessor.
+You will want to write a helper function to implement the assignments accessor. -

 -